msleal/asciivmssdashboard/README.md

 Enjoy some code and loud music!

 ## FEATURES:
+Release Version 1.8 has animations for the Windows (Continents), Azure Regions updated,, and change of the color for the regions on map for better visibility.
+Other than that, I changed the character for representing the regions to be a 'block' and not just a space, so I could add bright color and have it highlighted (just works for foreground, so space was not working).

+Version 1.6 features Telemetry data on graphs integrated on the ASCiiVMSSDashboard now is fully integrated and flexible.

 The Version 1.4 brings many new features and commands for the ASCiiVMSSDashboard utility.
 This version has an option to create a log file with many useful information that can be watched live directly in the ASCiiVMSSDashboard.
 It's very simple to display the log on the screen, just issue the command: 'log'.
 Using the console config file, you can set the log level